Last updated on October 23rd, 2019 at 08:31 am

 And what did my two weeks get me in design?

-It’s only been 10 years in coming and it’s nowhere near where I want it to be yet.
+There it is.
+I birthed another website.
+It’s only been 10 years in coming, and it’s nowhere near where I want it to be yet.
 But you have to put it out there.
 You have to launch your dreams now.
-What simplicity will also gift you is a faster launch time and more time to spend working on your dream.
+Simplicity will also gift you a faster launch time and more time to spend working on your dream.

 Even though you should always strive for perfection, you have to launch before you are ready, then tweak and fix, and tweak and fix, until you get feedback — not the type where you are told that what you are doing is great, but the type where people tell you how to improve your experience, how you are missing your mark, what you shouldn’t change, and then they offer assistance.
-Otherwise, keep working at it.
+Otherwise, keep working on it.

 I invite you to welcome the white space into your dream world this week.
+Consider it your friend.
+It likes to be called “Simple.”

-Say hello for me.
+Say hello from me.

 Note: Articles by Catherine may contain affiliate links and may be compensated if you make a purchase after clicking on an affiliate link.